aliatiia/spartan-ecdsa-audit-report/README.md

 ### 2. High - Knowledge of any member signature allow to generate proof of membership

-Knowing any valid signature by an account stored in the merkle tree, allows to generate relevant proof of being a member
+Knowledge of any valid signature by an account stored in the merkle tree allows generating membership proof

 #### Technical Details
-There is no check on message supplied by the user thus user can submit any signature generated in the past with arbitrary message hashed
+There is no check on message supplied by the user.
+Anyone can submit valid past signatures with arbitrary message hash

 #### Impact
 High.
 The missing constraints can be used to generate fake proof.